Live Google docs version found here

 ※Anki - Anki is a flashcard program which uses a method called spaced repetition to drill information into your head.
 It shows you a set amount of new cards each day (default 20) and will show you the same cards again when you are most likely to forget them, which is predicted through algorithms.
 This program has a lot of features that can’t be covered here, so Read The Fucking Manual if you wish to totally utilize Anki.
 You can also get this on your mobile device and sync your deck between both versions.
 The official App Store version costs money (to support the devs) so you might just want to use Safari in that case instead.

 There are programs and add-ons that further increase its usefulness, see: Morph Man, subs2srs, and many more.
 A popular add-on is Kanji Grid, which allows you to visualise your progress through the kanji and may help to keep you motivated in your struggle with them.
+Some more good add-ons are Timeboxed Answers, which allows you to set a timer on your answers which helps to keep you focused and stops you from wasting undue amount of time per card, and Progress Graphs which, among other things, shows you how many cards you have matured on a particular day.

 If you use GNU/Linux and you want to change the size of the Japanese characters, you need to install the appropriate Japanese fonts, if you don’t have them.
 Two high-quality fonts which should be available in the repositories of most distros are the IPA Gothic & Mincho fonts developed by Japan’s Information-technology Promotion Agency (the package in your distro’s repo should come with proportional variants, IPAPGothic and IPAPMincho respectively, which have kerning and thus should be more visually-pleasing), and the Noto CJK fonts developed by Google (note that the latin glyphs in the Noto CJK font are different from those in the ordinary Noto font).
 Even Windows users should consider switching to these fonts as Microsoft’s own Gothic and Mincho fonts are quite poor.
 For more fonts, see the CoR.